NuruProgramming/nyaraka/docs/src/en/identifiers.md

+---
+title: Identifiers
+titleTemplate: Identifiers are used to name variables, functions, and other elements in your Nuru code.
+---

 # Identifiers in Nuru

 Identifiers are used to name variables, functions, and other elements in your Nuru code.
 This page covers the rules and best practices for creating identifiers in Nuru.